Accessibility

 Compliance status

-The website of the Tax and Customs Board partially meets the accessibility requirements due to the reasons listed below.
+The website of the Tax and Customs Board does not meet the accessibility requirements due to the reasons listed below.

 Content and features that are not accessible